United Way Tar River Region Statement on Diversity, Equity, and Inclusion

-To look introspectively into our own systems of functioning and how we help our community by identifying our own vulnerabilities that may unintentionally perpetuate inequities in our processes, practices, and procedures;
+- Looking introspectively into our own systems of functioning and how we help our community by identifying our own vulnerabilities that may unintentionally perpetuate inequities in our processes, practices, and procedures;

-To continue to hold a position of respect for all people regardless of race, creed, color, gender, orientation, socio-economic status, etc. To the United Way, respect means that we value all people as being sacred creation, we are inclusive of all in our thought processes and decision making, and we promote policies, practices, and procedures that work to the betterment of all;
+- Continuing to hold a position of respect for all people regardless of race, creed, color, gender, orientation, socio-economic status, etc. To the United Way, respect means that we value all people as being sacred creation, we are inclusive of all in our thought processes and decision making, and we promote policies, practices, and procedures that work to the betterment of all;

-To ensure that our network of agencies comply with our stance of justice, fairness, and equity for all.
+- Ensuring that our network of agencies comply with our stance of justice, fairness, and equity for all.
 Therefore, we call on all of our agencies and partners to stand bold and strong as an ally to those targeted with racist practices, and unjust policies, and those whose voices are marginalized and silenced as a result of not having access to power, privilege, and equal resources in our community.

 We see our work as the following:

-To be aware of our privileges and our power and to use that power and privilege to lift up all as we have opportunity;
+- To be aware of our privileges and our power and to use that power and privilege to lift up all as we have opportunity;

-To listen before we speak and seek to understand the pain and the plight of others;
+- To listen before we speak and seek to understand the pain and the plight of others;

-To reflect on what we have heard and why someone may feel unheard;
+- To reflect on what we have heard and why someone may feel unheard;

 The United Way Tar River Region recognizes that the work is ongoing, challenging, and tiring, but we are committed to participate in the long journey of change in our community and in the relentless work of demanding justice, equity, fairness, and inclusion for all.